munificent/craftinginterpreters/book/a-map-of-the-territory.md

 The first step is **scanning**, also known as **lexing**, or (if you're trying to impress someone) **lexical analysis**.
 They all mean the pretty much same thing.
-I like "lexing" because it sounds like something an evil supervillain would do, but I'll prefer "scanning" because it seems to be marginally more commonplace.
+I like "lexing" because it sounds like something an evil supervillain would do, but I'll use "scanning" because it seems to be marginally more commonplace.

 A **scanner** (or **"lexer"**) takes in the linear stream of characters and